What is a bankruptcy venue? Are you unsure where to file bankruptcy? Why must you consider the bankruptcy venue before filing?

-Another reason for a prospective debtor to choose a bankruptcy venue with care is that some bankruptcy courts are reputed to be more accommodating to debtors than others.
+Another reason a prospective debtor should select a bankruptcy venue with care is that some bankruptcy courts are reputed to be more accommodating to debtors than others.
 Courts in different venues may scrutinize more or less closely certain requests of a debtor.
 They may grant a debtor more or less leeway in developing a reorganization strategy (before allowing creditors to weigh in with their plans).
 And they may be more willing or less willing to sustain creditor objections to certain debtor actions.
 Debtors would be more likely to choose a debtor-friendly venue when given the choice.

-Finally, many bankruptcy practitioners prefer to file large chapter 11 cases either in the Southern District of New York or the District of Delaware.
+Many bankruptcy practitioners prefer to file large chapter 11 cases in the Southern District of New York or the District of Delaware.
 Because many large chapter 11 cases are filed in those two places, the judges in the Southern District of New York and the District of Delaware have developed expertise in dealing with specifically large case issues and complexities.
 The concentration of large bankruptcy cases in New York and Delaware should not be surprising, as many companies are incorporated in Delaware and have their headquarters or other significant assets or operations in New York (each a basis for proper bankruptcy venue, as discussed below).
 Further, proximity to the capital markets and investors in New York can facilitate financial restructuring.

 Section 1408 of title 28 of the United States Code governs where an entity may file a bankruptcy petition.
 The statute is fairly straightforward.
 It provides that an entity may file a bankruptcy petition in any judicial district in which:

-This last option, under subsection (b), is the so-called “affiliate rule,” and it significantly broadens the number of jurisdictions available to corporations with many subsidiaries and affiliates.
+This last option, under subsection (b), is the so-called “affiliate rule.”
+It significantly broadens the number of jurisdictions available to corporations that have many subsidiaries and affiliates.
 The affiliate rule allows an entire corporate family to select as its preferred bankruptcy venue any venue available to any single affiliate.
-The corporate family so avails itself by first filing a bankruptcy petition for an otherwise eligible affiliate in the preferred venue.
-The remaining family cases, of whatever number and concerning related entities of whatever size, may then be filed in that venue.
+The corporate family avails itself by filing a bankruptcy petition for an otherwise eligible affiliate in the preferred venue.
+The remaining family cases, of whatever number and concerning related entities of whatever size, may then be filed in that same venue.

 The affiliate rule is often criticized by academics and politicians, who view it as enabling distressed companies to “forum shop.”
-Often, the “purchase” is venue in the District of Delaware or the Southern District of New York, far away from the principal debtor’s (and the criticizing politician’s) “home” jurisdiction.
+Often, the “purchase” is a venue in the District of Delaware or the Southern District of New York, far away from the principal debtor’s (and the criticizing politician’s) “home” jurisdiction.
 For instance, Enron Corp., based in Dallas, and General Motors Corporation and Chrysler LLC, both based in Detroit, all were able to file their cases in the Southern District of New York because at least one of their respective affiliates was either domiciled, resided, or had its principal place of business in the Southern District of New York.

-A standard rejoinder to the forum shopping criticism is that in large reorganization cases there are many stakeholders in many different districts, and often a majority of creditors, other stakeholders, or their counsel are located in the Southern District of New York or the District of Delaware, or can easily travel there.
+A standard rejoinder to the forum shopping criticism is that in large reorganization cases, there are many stakeholders in many different districts, and often a majority of creditors, other stakeholders, or their counsel are located in the Southern District of New York or the District of Delaware, or can easily travel there.
 Also, with electronic filing and sophisticated claims and noticing practices, documents filed in bankruptcy cases are usually publicly available and readily accessible through various government and claims agent websites.

 Bankruptcy venue selection is not entirely unfettered.
 Courts are reluctant to condone blatant forum shopping where the debtor took certain actions specifically for the purpose of allowing it to file its case in a particular venue.
 For instance, in In re Patriot Coal, 482 B.R.718 (Bankr.
-SDNY 2012), the Southern District of New York bankruptcy court ordered the case to be transferred to the Eastern District of Missouri, because the two affiliates that provided the venue “hook” in New York were formed or incorporated no more than 45 days before the commencement of the case and there was no other connection to New York by any other affiliate.
-The court noted that the debtors had complied with the literal terms of section 1408, but held that the filing exploited “loopholes” in the statute.
+SDNY 2012), the Southern District of New York bankruptcy court ordered the case to be transferred to the Eastern District of Missouri because the two affiliates that provided the venue “hook” in New York were formed or incorporated no more than 45 days before the commencement of the case and there was no other connection to New York by any other affiliate.
+The court noted that the debtors had complied with the literal terms of section 1408 but held that the filing exploited “loopholes” in the statute.

-A prospective debtor’s analysis of which available venues may best suit its reorganization strategy should consider relevant legal precedent in each such venue, as well as more amorphous procedural factors.
+A prospective debtor’s analysis of which available venues may best suit its reorganization strategy should consider relevant legal precedents in each such venue, as well as more amorphous procedural factors.
 These include a venue’s perceived debtor-friendliness and its judges’ perceived expertise with comparable cases.
 Another factor, sometimes overlooked, is the cost of travel for the necessary constituents (such as debtor’s counsel, debtor witnesses for any evidentiary hearings, creditor committee counsel, and creditor committee members) to a particular venue, which often must be borne by the debtor’s estate.